The Other Side of Virology: Beyond the COVID-19 Pandemic

 December 5, 2022 Introduction We seem to be in a sort of Golden Age of respiratory viruses, including flu, SARS-CoV2 and respiratory syncytial virus (RSV).
 RSV is an enveloped negative strand RNA virus with a genome of approximately 15,000 nucleotides encoding 11 proteins.
 There are two serotypes, A and B, which can be discriminated by…

-Read MoreResurgent Outbreaks of Measles
+Read MoreGlobal Outbreaks of Monkeypox

 Read More